 The angle of view

-This can get a little confusing but really it is a similar concept.
+Thinking about the angle of view can get a little confusing, but really it is a similar concept.
 The angle you are viewing an object from, means certain areas of the object are closer than others.
 It is this difference that changes the shape and composition of the object within a painting as well as the painting itself.

 In the photograph below you can see that the picture is taken from below.
 The base of the house appears wider and the horizontals show a clear vanishing point on the right hand side.
 The upright edges of the walls gradually converge towards the top.
 The corner closest to the camera appears significantly larger than the rest of the picture too.